Bakla: Legal status

 Since independence, noncommercial, homosexual relations between two adults in private have never been criminalized in the Philippines, although sexual conduct or affection that occurs in public may be subject to the "grave scandal" prohibition in Article 200 of the Revised Penal Code (though this is applied to everyone, not only LGBTQ people).

 In December 2004, it was reported that Marawi City had issued an ordinance banning bakla from going out in public wearing female attire, makeup, earrings "or other ornaments to express their inclinations for femininity".
 The ordinance passed by the Marawi City Council also bans skintight blue jeans, tube tops and other skimpy attire.
 Additionally, women (only) must not "induce impure thoughts or lustful desires."
 The Mayor said these moves were part of a "cleaning and cleansing" drive.
+The ordinance is possible because Marawi was part of the Autonomous Region in Muslim Mindanao (now the Bangsamoro), which allows separate civil laws (based on the Sharia) from the rest of the country, as long as they do not violate the Philippine Constitution.

 Same-sex marriage is not recognised in the Philippines, preventing many homosexual men from getting married.
 Legislation attempting to legalise same-sex marriage in the Philippines has been presented to Congress, but none has passed thus far.